uclaacm/Styleguide/_pages/02__logos.md

 permalink: /logos
 ---
 # Logos #
-ACM is comprised of a single administrative group and six committees, each covering different subtopics inside the world of computer science.

 For each group, we’ve created a logomark and a wordmark.
 There’s currently no guidelines on using the two together.
 For using either of them in general though, we suggest making sure the margin is at least ½ of the height of each element.

 ![Logo Margin Diagram]({{ site.baseurl }}/assets/logos/logo-margins.png){: #logo-margins}